giulicastelli/project-group-5-300691-/README.md

 - Target Variable: Guild_Membership, which specifies guild affiliation, such as Master_Guild or No_Guild.
 - Data Types: While most columns are numerical, some categorical features are binary or text-based.

-#### **1.2 Check Data Integrity**
+#### **Check Data Integrity**
 **Handling Missing Values:**
-We identified missing data using visualizations (e.g., missing data matrix). missingvalues.png
+We identified missing data using visualizations (e.g., missing data matrix).
+IMMAGINE

-**Types of Missingness:**
+Types of Missingness:

-- **Missing Completely at Random (MCAR):**
-In this case, the missing values on a given variable are not associated with  other  variables  in  the  dataset  or  with  the  variable  itself.
-There  is  no discernible pattern or reason for the missing values.
-MCAR suggests that the absence of data is entirely random.

-- **Missing at Random (MAR):**
-MAR  occurs  when  the  missingness  is  not  entirely  random  but  can  be  explained  or predicted by other variables in the dataset.
-This means that there are variables where complete information is available, and the likelihood of missing data can be attributed to these variables.

-- **Missing Not at Random (MNAR):**
-In MNAR, the missingness depends on unobserved data or the value of the missing  data  itself.
-In  other  words,  there  is  a  hidden  pattern  or  mechanism  causing certain values to be missing, and this pattern is not explained by the observed data alone.
+The patterns and correlations observed suggest that most of the missingness in the dataset can be explained by relationships with other observed variables, classifying it primarily as `Missing at Random` (MAR).
+However, there are specific cases where some variables might exhibit missing values due to reasons inherent to the variables themselves, such as sensitivity or unavailability of the data, indicating a potential for `Missing Not at Random` (MNAR) in certain scenarios.

+#### **Correlation Heatmap**

 Encoding Categorical Features:
 To ensure compatibility with machine learning models, we applied: